react-toolbox/react-toolbox/components/radio/readme.md

 [Radio buttons](https://www.google.com/design/spec/components/selection-controls.html#selection-controls-radio-button) allow the user to select one option from a set.
 Use radio buttons for exclusive selection if you think that the user needs to see all available options side-by-side.
 Otherwise, consider a dropdown, which uses less space than displaying all options.
 They should always be used along with `RadioGroup`.

+You can provide the theme for this component using the key `ToolboxButton`

 <!-- example -->
 ```jsx
 import { RadioGroup, RadioButton } from 'react-toolbox/lib/radio';